 The National Labor Relations Board (NLRB) also clarified that employees may use social media to criticize the employer, management and working conditions as long as the posted information was part of a concerted activity with other employees to discuss working conditions or unionize the workplace.
 This rule provides some protection for employees to complain about their job and their boss.
 However, this protection is not absolute under labor law.

-How a Fort Worth employer or Dallas employer can discover your social media posts
+How a Texas employer can discover your social media posts

 Additionally, anything you view or post through a company-owned device is available to the employer.
 That includes smartphones, regular cell phones, tablets, computers, pagers, etc. If you visit your twitter for a minute on your work computer your employer may be able to log everything.
 Just the fact that you are using social media during work time might be enough to negatively affect your job.